Head-To-Head Contrast: Revolve Group (RVLV) and Its Peers

 |2.66

-Revolve Group currently has a consensus price target of $21.92, indicating a potential upside of 76.75%.
+Revolve Group presently has a consensus target price of $21.92, indicating a potential upside of 76.75%.
 As a group, “Catalog & mail-order houses” companies have a potential upside of 29.52%.
-Given Revolve Group’s higher possible upside, research analysts plainly believe Revolve Group is more favorable than its peers.
+Given Revolve Group’s higher probable upside, equities research analysts clearly believe Revolve Group is more favorable than its rivals.

-This table compares Revolve Group and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Revolve Group and its rivals top-line revenue, earnings per share and valuation.

 |